 García-Vidal has conducted successful tours, his concerts have included appearances at festivals such as "MozartFest Würzburg" (Germany), "Festival International Symphonique" (Algiers) or "Festival Internacional de Música de Canarias" and he has been invited by institutions such as "Mozarteum Argentine", "Instituto Cervantes" and "Barenboim-Saïd Foundation".
 He has been distinguished as "Honor Guest" by the Legislature of the City of Buenos Aires (Argentina) and awarded by the Rotary Club of Salamanca.

-García-Vidal has conducted important soloists as Ara Malikian (violin), Raquel Boldorini (piano), José Araujo (cello), Roberto Prosseda (piano), Rocío Bazán (cantaora flamenca) or Claudio Espector (piano).
+García-Vidal has conducted important soloists as Linda Bustani (piano), Guillermo Pastrana (violoncello), Ara Malikian (violin), Miguel Borrego (violin), Raquel Boldorini (piano), José Araújo (violoncello), Roberto Prosseda (piano), Eduardo Fernández (guitar), Fabio Presgrave (violoncello), Rocío Bazán (cantaora flamenca), Mariola Membrives (cantaora flamenca) and Claudio Espector (piano).